pods for primates : a catalogue of surfboards in australia since 1900

 surfresearch.com.au

-The central dictum is to "Break out from the straight line" and adjust to variations in wave speed by linking a series of turns to maintain momentum and travel at maximum speed across the face.
+McTavish's central dictum is to break out from the straight line, and adjust to variations in wave speed by linking a series of turns to maintain momentum and travel at maximum speed across the wave face; not surfboard riding, this is wave riding.

 This was a radical alternative to the accepted approach of adjusting to variations in wave speed by accelerating the board with trim and using stalls or turns to slow the board.

-Bob McTavish is in this wave.
-He probably had a plan to get out of it.: -
+Less than six months earlier, McTavish had expertly analysed this superseded approach in: Bob McTavish is in this wave.
+He probably had a plan to get out of it.

-This "constant velocity" style virtually established the direction of performance surfing for the next generation.
+This constant velocity style virtually established the direction of peak surfing performance for the next generation, and into the 21st century.

 It was dramatically put into practice by Wayne Lynch, whose surfing in Paul Witzig's Evolution, 1968, had world wide influence.